 Who Should Receive Screening for Breast Cancer?

 The official recommendation from the U.S. Preventative Services Task Force is that women 50 to 74 years old receive a mammogram every two years.
-If you are younger than 50, particularly those in the 40 to 49 age category, should discuss with their providers at their annual visit if they should receive a screening sooner.
+If you are younger than 50, particularly those in the 40 to 49 age category, ask your provider at your annual visit if they should receive a breast cancer screening sooner.

 Is Breast Cancer Treatment Improving?

 Research on breast cancer treatment is ongoing.
-Fundraising for breast cancer research helps keep new information and the development of new drugs moving forward.
+Fundraising for breast cancer research helps keep research and the development of new drugs moving forward.
 Deaths from breast cancer have declined, but it still remains a leading cause of cancer death.

 According to Cancer.net, the “5-year relative survival rate for women in the United States with non-metastatic invasive breast cancer is 91%.
 The 10-year relative survival rate for women with non-metastatic invasive breast cancer is 85%.”
-Non-metastatic means that breast cancer is not spreading to other parts of the body than where it was initially found.
+Non-metastatic means that breast cancer is not spreading to other parts of the body.

-The continued efforts of researchers and the general public to fight breast cancer can aid in continuing to improve these numbers!
+The continued efforts of researchers and the general public to fight breast cancer can aid in continuing to improve the success of breast cancer care and medication research!